The Future of Payments: A Comprehensive Guide to NFC Payment Technology

 How Do NFC Payments Work?

-The device then requests that your bank issue a token and authorize the transaction.
-This token is then transferred to the RFID reader.
+Once connected, your device requests a token from your bank to authorize the transaction, then immediately transfers the token to the NFC reader.
 This whole process takes just a few seconds to complete:

-So, that’s a basic overview of the technology.
+That’s a basic overview of the technology.
 How does that work in practice, though?
+Well, here’s a basic rundown of a typical NFC payment transaction, from the merchant’s perspective:

 Step 1 | Initialization